simon-ritchie/apysc/docstring_markdowns/apysc/_display/graphics.md

 **[Notes]**

-expression will not be appended.
+This interface does not append an expression.

 ### `draw_circle` method docstring